acenturyandabit/polymorph/docs/operators_general/overview.md

     //return true if the item is relevant, false otherwise }
 ```
+- A standard itemRelevant is provided as `polymorph_core.itemRelevant(operator, id)` and should be called by passing `this` as `operator`.
+It considers `this.settings.filter` as either a string (specifying the property that the item must have), or a function in string form that should return true if the item is relevant (UNSAFE EVAL SPECIFIABLE BY THE USER).
 # Standards to follow
 - Standard item creation `operator.createItem` that fires 'createItem' and is triggered by 'createItem' (protected by self) :: itemList
 - Standard item removal `operator.removeItem`